pymupdf/PyMuPDF/docs/pymupdf4llm/api.rst

         {
             "field_name": str,      # the full name of the form field, components separated by dots {
-                "value": str        # the field value as string "pages": list       # list of 0-based page numbers where the field appears }
+                "value": str,       # the field value as string "pages": list,      # list of 0-based page numbers where the field appears }
         }